WHAT ARE WISDOM TEETH?

 Q.1.
 Do wisdom teeth need to be removed?

 Q.2.
-Do they put you on anesthesia for the procedure?
+Do they put you on anaesthesia for the procedure?

 Q.3.
 How long does the pain last after the removal of wisdom teeth?

-The pain might last for a couple of days in which you need to take the necessary precautions as prescribed by your dentist.
+The wisdom tooth pain may be there for at most a couple of days.
+In these days, you will need to take all the necessary precautions as directed by your dentist.